Seth1024T/Hello-World-02/README.md

 Source: https://guides.github.com/activities/hello-world/#what
 </blockquote>

-Hello world 02: Attempt to make a derived work that is so different from hello world (https://github.com/Seth1024T/Hello-World), that it can have it's own copyright added to it (and any applicable licences if desired).
+Hello world 02: Attempt to make a derived work that is so different from hello world (https://github.com/Seth1024T/Hello-World), that it can have it's own copyright added to it (and any applicable licenses if desired).

 Hello world 02 Project: Make a program that says hello to a user that logs in using a password, or creates a password that is linked to thier nick-name/user-name (or real-name if they so desire).
 A local file can store the infomation about the user or users.